puppeteer/puppeteer/README.md

 Here are a few examples to get you started:

 - Generate screenshots and PDFs of pages.
-- Crawl a SPA (Single-Page Application) and generate pre-rendered content (i.e.
+- Crawl an SPA (Single-Page Application) and generate pre-rendered content (i.e.
   "SSR" (Server-Side Rendering)).
 - Automate form submission, UI testing, keyboard input, etc.
 - Create an automated testing environment using the latest JavaScript and